Accelerate your Industry 4.0 startup with real customers

 The accelerator is active since 2013, with dozens of entrepreneurs and mentors.

-Starting 2018 we’re focusing on startups that target manufacturers as customers, taking part in the big wave of innovation in factories called Industry 4.0.
-Some other relevant names are IIoT – Industrial Internet of Things, Advanced Manufacturing and Smart Factory.
+The accelerator is focusing now on startups that target manufacturers as customers, taking part in the big wave of innovation in factories called Industry 4.0.
+Some other relevant domain names are IIoT – Industrial Internet of Things, Advanced Manufacturing and Smart Factory.

-This includes innovations in manufacturing, maintenance, factories’ management, logistics and more, using advanced technologies.
-Some examples of Israeli startups active in this domain can be found here and here.
+This includes innovations in manufacturing, maintenance, factories’ management and energy savings, supply chain and logistics, safety, quality and more, using advanced technologies.
+Some examples of Israeli startups active in this domain can be found at the following links ( link A ,link B, link C).

-We’ve established a network of industrial and tech companies, Israeli and multi-national, to help our entrepreneurs succeed while benefiting from innovative solutions and top-notch startups engagement.
-We’ll help you nail down your startup business model definition, reaching first customers to validate your business, make progress with your product, customers, funding and more.
+We’ve established a network of industrial and tech companies, Israeli and multi-national ones, to help our entrepreneurs succeed while benefiting from innovative solutions and top-notch startups engagement.
+We’ll help you nail down your startup business model, reaching first customers to validate your business, make fast progress with your product, customers, funding and more.

-Entrepreneurs and mentors can join us from all over Israel.
-The accelerator is open to everyone, whether you’re part of the Braude Academic College community or not.
+Entrepreneurs and mentors can join us from all over Israel, the accelerator is open for everyone.

-We take no equity nor IP rights.
-It’s all free, waiting for you to come and use the accelerator to take your startup to the next level.
+We take no equity nor IP rights (see below).
+We’re waiting for you to come and use the accelerator to take your startup to the next level.

 Come join us!